kim-company/zeltice-mt-downloader/README.md

 4. **Stop and start from the last downloaded byte:**.
 You don't have to worry about internet getting disconnected or your computer shutting down while downloading.
 You can quite easily start from the last byte that was downloaded.

-5. **Console application:** If you don't want to use it as a library and want to use it as an application instead we have a console application for you - [mt-console](https://github.com/tusharmath/mtd-console)

 ##Installation

 The conventional npm installation process needs to be followed.